-GROUP ONE OFFENSES First Offense Second Offense Third Offense Fourth Offense A. Habitual tardiness at the commencement of the work shift or after lunch.
-Tardiness is defined as more than 5 minutes after the scheduled start.
+GROUP ONE OFFENSES First Second Third Offense Fourth Offense Offense Offense A. Habitual tardiness at the commencement of Oral Written Performance Dismissal the work shift or after lunch.
+Tardiness is Warning Warning Improvement defined as more than 5 minutes after the Plan scheduled start.
 Habitual shall be interpreted to mean two (2) instances in one (1) month without sufficient reason as determined by the Supervisor.
 B. Absenteeism without sufficient reason or proper notification.
 C. Disregarding safety rules or common safety practices (e.g., speeding or using cell phone while driving District vehicles, mishandling confidential information, etc.).

-Oral Warning Written Warning Performance Improvement Plan Dismissal devices, skipping designated stops, incorrectly completing work after being trained how to do so, etc.).
+D. Han of mun famity on also and lamous as in the ı i I D. Use of profanity or obscene language in the presence of fellow employees or the public.
+E. Faulty work (e.g., failing to secure mobility devices, skipping designated stops, incorrectly completing work after being trained how to do so, etc.).
 F. Inefficient work (e.g., failing to deviate or make connections between fixed routes, not following previously set procedures for routine tasks, etc.).
 G. Unexcused absences at scheduled trainings.
 H. Any other offense of similar nature.
 Items Specific to Bus Drivers: A. Abuse of break time and overstaying layovers (e.g., longer than 15-minute break, late pull-out from transit center).
 B. Driving with unauthorized passengers in the vehicle.
-C. Failing to complete pre/post inspection at all or adequately. or adequately.
+C. Failing to complete pre/post inspection at all or adequately.
 D. Failing to maintain vehicle cleanliness.
 E. Driving the bus for personal use outside of ride duties.